TimA11y/tablr/readme.md

 * -t, --title <page title>: This sets the page title that will be used for the HTML output file.
 If your page title includes spaces, use quotes (ex: "Table Example").
 If this option is designated, then the HTML output will be a valid HTML document that also contains the table markup.
 * -l, -lang <language>: This will designate the language code for the page (only useful when using the -t option.)
 By default, the language code is set to EN (English.)

+## Installing

+Once you download the repo, do the following steps to make the "tablr" command available at your command prompt.

+1. Type "npm install" at the command line (while in the directory containing the tablr code.)
+2. Type "npm install -g" to make the tablr command globally available from the command line.